ftomi2/pyAudioAnalysis/README.md

 # pyAudioAnalysis: A Python Audio Analysis Library

+In this fork I want to port pyAudioAnalysis to Python3.

 pyAudioAnalysis is a Python library covering a wide range of audio analysis tasks, including: feature extraction, classification, segmentation and visualization.
  The user can perform the following tasks:
  * Extract a wide range of audio features and representations (e.g. spectrogram, chromagram)